astrivant/polyad/docs/deployment/networking.md

 name, UID, resource version, owner references, audit labels, lifecycle fields and resource counts.
 It omits workload specs and credentials.
 Streams come from refreshed owning-shard observations, not every underlying Kubernetes watch event.
-Deletion may appear as a `deleting` observation; this is not a complete deletion ledger.
-Use the Kubernetes/API status and composition audit endpoints as the source of truth.
+Deletion may appear as a `deleting` observation.
+Verify completed deletion through the Kubernetes/API status and composition audit endpoints as the source of truth.

 The stream also emits `topology` events when a boundary's structure or execution